Maryam Tabrizian. PhD, MBA | Professor of Biomedical Engineering/Faculty of Medicine & Faculty of Dental Medicine and Oral Health Sciences

 Associate Member of Bioengineering & Experimental Surgery

-Maryam Tabrizian is Canada Research Chair holder in Regenerative Medicine and Nanomedicine, cross-appointed between Faculty of Medicine-Biomedical Engineering Department and the Faculty of Dentistry.
+Maryam Tabrizian is Canada Research Chair holder in Regenerative Medicine and Nanomedicine, cross-appointed between Faculty of Medicine-Biomedical Engineering Department and the Faculty of Dental Medicine and Oral Health Sciences.
 She was the founding director of the Centre for Biorecognition and Biosensors (2003-2011) who has received many prestigious awards and fellowships (FRSQ-Chercheure nationale, Guggenheim foundation, Biomaterials Science & Engineering, RSC-Academy of Science, ADEA Leadership Institute, Canadian Academy of Health Sciences,..) for her contribution to the field of Biomedical Engineering and Biomedical Sciences.
 She has established expertise in the design of advanced biomaterials and biointerfaces for their application in nanomedicine, regenerative medicine and Lab-on-a-chip devices.
 Professor Tabrizian is the author of over 235 peer-reviewed papers (H-index 63), 110 invited lectures,14 patents, and over 350 communications.

 The development of novel interface for improved interaction of biomaterials with biological environment is the overall objective of our research.
 We aim at building a deeper understanding of cell-biomaterial interactions in order improve our ability to predict and control the host response to new material.
 This is carried out through design, fabrication and characterization of multifunctional and bioactive surfaces as well as developing methodologies and protocols for creating these new biointerfaces.
 Our motivation rises from our belief that the future of biomedical devices will exploit materials surfaces that are designed on the basis of engineering principles to mimic the way that nature does it.
 As such, our laboratory masters a broad expertise in surface modification techniques, namely chemical, molecular assembly and biological methods to cope with the highly divergent requirements for surface properties in biomedical applications.
 Our target applications are mainly focused on regenerative medicine, nanomedicine and Lab-on-a-Chip platforms.